jimhigson/oboe.js-website/content/why.md

 ----------

 Because it is a pure Javascript parser, Oboe.js requires more CPU time than JSON.parse.
+Oboe.js works marginally more slowly for small messages that load very quickly but for most real-world cases sage use of i/o beats optimising CPU cycles.

+SAX parsers require less memory than Oboe's pattern-based parsing model because they do not build up a parse tree.
+See [Oboe.js vs SAX vs DOM](parsers).

-Oboe.js is marginally slower for messages that load very quickly but for most real-world cases reacting to i/o sooner beats fussing about CPU usage.
-If in doubt, benchmark, but don't forget to use the real internet and think about perceptual performance.
+If in doubt, benchmark, but don't forget to use the real internet, including mobile, and think about perceptual performance.